 Drone photo mapping is used in many industries and sectors today including surveying, construction, land development and agriculture.
-It’s also being used by smaller commercial ventures to create bespoke maps that can then be uploaded to platforms such as Google Maps.
+It’s also use smaller commercial ventures to create bespoke maps.
+That can upload to platforms such as Google Maps.

 Multi-Rotor Drones and Photo Mapping